stephgeorge22/budget-tracker/README.md

 # Budget Tracker

 ## Description
-This application is a budget tracker that allows the user to track their withdrawls and deposits with or without data/internet connection.
+This progressive web application is a budget tracker that allows the user to track their withdrawls and deposits with or without data/internet connection.

 ## Table of Contents